Carcass (band): Torn Arteries (2019–present)

 On 13 December 2019, Carcass released their first song in six years, "Under the Scalpel Blade", on digital outlets.
 This track was also made available to deluxe Decibel magazine subscribers.

 On 23 February 2020, Carcass announced on their Facebook page that their seventh studio album would be released on 7 August.
-A week-and-a-half later, guitarist Bill Steer revealed Torn Arteries as the title of the album, which is a reference to a demo tape recorded by Ken Owen when he was a teenager.
-On 2 April 2020, Carcass announced that the release of the album had been delayed, due to the COVID-19 pandemic, stating: "Well there's no way our new album is gonna get released in August now, what with the pandemic, CD & vinyl manufacturers have closed and label distribution has been put on hold for the foreseeable future.
+A week-and-a-half later, guitarist Bill Steer revealed Torn Arteries as the title of the album, a reference to a demo tape recorded by Ken Owen when he was a teenager.
+On 2 April 2020, Carcass announced that the release of the album had been delayed, due to the COVID-19 pandemic, stating, "Well there's no way our new album is gonna get released in August now, what with the pandemic, CD & vinyl manufacturers have closed and label distribution has been put on hold for the foreseeable future.
 There's more pressing things to be concerned with right now, correct?
 Bunker down, look after yourselves, let's see the next few months through and we'll get the album released as soon as there's some kind of return to 'normality'."
-Decibel magazine later reported that the release of Torn Arteries had been postponed to 2021.
+Decibel magazine reported that the release of Torn Arteries had been postponed to 2021.

-On 21 August 2020, Carcass announced that, with Torn Arteries still on hold, they would release a four-song EP called Despicable on 30 October.
-The new EP includes the previously released digital single "Under the Scalpel Blade".
-Walker commented: "Well, the COVID situation has put the release of the new Carcass album on the backburner for the time being.
+On 21 August 2020, Carcass announced that, with Torn Arteries still on hold, they would release the four-song EP Despicable on 30 October.
+The EP included the previously released digital single "Under the Scalpel Blade".
+Walker commented, "Well, the COVID situation has put the release of the new Carcass album on the backburner for the time being.
 Given that we said there'd be new music in August, we thought it would be cool to have a stop-gap release and let you hear some of the tracks that never quite made the cut.
 Don't say we never give you anything.
 Enjoy."